arneschmidt/ssl_and_mil_cancer_classification/README.md

-# CAUTION: This branch is under heavy construction.
-Long functions may drop from the ceiling and lead to serious injuries.
-# Cancer Classification
-This is a repo to trian and test deep learning models for cancer classification.

 ## Usage
 To make this code run on your machine you need to:
 * download dataset (see dataset_dependent folders READMEs)